O'Fallon starts strong with 3-0 finish at Metro East Kickoff Baseball Classic

-Returning several players from a team which from a team which finished second in the Southwestern Conference and won 32 games a year ago, O'Fallon baseball coach Jason Portz couldn't have asked for a better start to the 2018 season this week at Blazier Field.
+Returning several players from a team that finished second in the Southwestern Conference and won 32 games a year ago, O'Fallon baseball coach Jason Portz couldn't have asked for a better start to the 2018 season this week at Blazier Field.

-Competing in chilly conditions on Saturday in its finale of the Metro East Kickoff Classic, the Panthers scored seven runs in the second inning and went on for an 8-3 win over perennial Class 4A state contender Chicago Brother Rice to finish 3-0 in the season opening event.
+Competing in chilly conditions Saturday in its finale of the Metro East Kickoff Classic, the Panthers scored seven runs in the second inning and went on for an 8-3 win over Class 4A state contender Chicago Brother Rice to finish 3-0 in the season-opening event.

-O'Fallon (3-0) benefitted from five walks by Brother Rice starting pitcher Eli Sweiss and got run-scoring hits from Josh Gibson, Brayden Arnold and Jared Dalonzo in the inning.
-Nine straight O'Fallon players reached base during the uprising which featured 14 O'Fallon batters coming to the plate.
+O'Fallon (3-0) benefited from five walks by Brother Rice starting pitcher Eli Sweiss and got run-scoring hits from Josh Gibson, Brayden Arnold and Jared Dalonzo in the inning.
+Nine-straight O'Fallon players reached base during the uprising, which featured 14 O'Fallon batters coming to the plate.

-The seven runs were more than enough for O'Fallon starter Hayden Juenger who worked the first five innnings to get the win.
-It was the third straight solid pitching performance by the Panthers staff which gave up just five runs n 21 innings during the tournament.
+The seven runs were more than enough for O'Fallon starter Hayden Juenger, who worked the first five innings to get the win.
+It was the third-straight solid pitching performance by the Panthers staff, which gave up just five runs in 21 innings during the tournament.

 Never miss a local story.